biya-coin/biyaliquid-docs/.gitbook/developers-native/examples/governance.md

 ### MsgSubmitTextProposal

-Propose any action on Biyachain.
+Propose any action on Biya Chain.
 TextProposal defines a standard text proposal whose changes need to be manually updated in case of approval.

 ```ts
 import {